NorPeK/AnimePeK-Next-14-Server-Actions/README.md

 # AnimePeK: Next.js 14 Server Actions

 Welcome to the **AnimePeK** repository!
 This project leverages the latest **Next.js 14** features, including **Server Actions**, to deliver a powerful and seamless anime browsing experience.
-Here, you'll find details about the project, its setup, features, and more.
+Here, you'll find details about the project, its features, and more.

+You can explore the live project here: [AnimePeK Live Website](https://anime-pe-k-next-14-server-actions.vercel.app/)

 ## 🌟 Features